Edgar Royston Pike, formerly Chairman of the Esher Council, introduced the ‘Esher Library Lectures’ in the late 1960s.

 Autumn 2025 Programme

-Wednesday 12 November at 7:30pm: 'The Chatley Heath Semaphore Tower' by Caroline Stanford
+Wednesday 12 November: 'The Chatley Heath Semaphore Tower' by Caroline Stanford

 Built in 1822, the Semaphore Tower on Chatley Heath is a unique survival from a chain of semaphore towers that once stretched from Whitehall to Portsmouth Harbour, commissioned in the aftermath of the Battle of Waterloo.
 The semaphore was invented by Rear Admiral Sir Home Riggs Popham and stood briefly at the cutting-edge of communications technology and is still in use today.
 The tower was restored anew by the Landmark Trust in 2021-22.
 This talk will tell the fascinating history of the Tower’s construction and inhabitants, and its recent restoration.